Genouka/Xeonjia/README.md

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/deepdaikon/donate)
 [<img src="https://cdn.ko-fi.com/cdn/kofi3.png?v=2" alt="Donate" height="30">](https://ko-fi.com/deepdaikon)

+## Contribute

+Xeonjia is still in an early stage of development, so any contribution is highly appreciated.

+Are you a pixel artist?
+A musician?
+A storywriter?
+A developer?
+None of these but you just want to help?

+Write me an email at: deepdaikon@tuta.io :)

 ## Translate

 You can use [Weblate](https://translate.deepdaikon.xyz/engage/xeonjia/) if you want to help with the translation of Xeonjia.